sterwill/lightpanel/roku/README.md

 Roku applications (most of them, anyway) are written in an interpreted BASIC-like language called BrightScript.
-There's really no compilation involved, just packaging the script files any resources (images, manifest) into a ZIP archive that you can run on your Roku.
+There's really no compilation involved, just packaging the script files any resources (images, manifest) into a ZIP archive that you can copy to your Roku.

-Applications going into the Roku Channel Store must be cryptographically signed.
+Applications in the Roku Channel Store must be cryptographically signed.
 This is a process I haven't done, so these instructions skip those steps.
-You'll have an package that can only be installed on a Roku in "developer mode", but it's really easy to do and there really aren't any down-sides.
+You'll have an package that can only be installed on a Roku in "developer mode", but it's really easy to do and there really aren't any down-sides to enabling it.

 # Installing Light Panel HD